Chien-Shiung Wu: Education

 In 1929, Wu graduated at the top of her class and was admitted to National Central University in Nanjing.
 According to government regulations of the time, teacher-training college students wanting to move on to universities needed to serve as schoolteachers for one year.
 In Wu's case, this was only nominally enforced.
 She went to teach at a public school in Shanghai, the president of which was the famous philosopher Hu Shih.
 Hu became a very notable political icon whom Wu saw as a second father and would visit Wu when she was in the United States.
-Hu was previously Wu's teacher when she took a few courses at National China College and was quickly impressed after Wu, who sat in the front seat to be noticed by her hero, finished and perfected the first three-hour assessment in less than two hours.
+Hu was previously Wu's teacher when she took a few courses at National China College and was impressed when Wu, who sat in the front seat to be noticed by her hero, finished and perfected the first three-hour assessment in less than two hours.
 Her elders advised her to "ignore the obstacles."
 This was similar to what her father always reiterated to her, "Just put your head down and keep walking forward."

 Although Wu ended up doing scientific research, her writing was considered outstanding thanks to her early training.
 Her Chinese calligraphy was praised by others.
 Before matriculating to National Central University Wu spent the summer preparing for her studies with her usual full force.
 She felt that her background and training in Suzhou Women's Normal School were insufficient to prepare her for majoring in science.
 Her father encouraged her to plunge ahead, and bought her three books for her self-study that summer: trigonometry, algebra, and geometry.
 This experience was the beginning of her habit of self-study, and it gave her sufficient confidence to major in mathematics in the fall of 1930.